-Extraction activities: the use of mining techniques to remove surface and subsurface mineral deposits.
+Extraction activities: The use of mining techniques to remove surface and subsurface mineral deposits.

-Facility availability: means whether or not a facility is available in a manner to satisfy the concurrency management system.
+Facility availability: means whether or not a facility is available in a manner to satisfy City of Alachua Comprehensive Plan the concurrency management system.

 Farm: the land, buildings, support facilities, machinery, and other appurtenances used in the production of farm or aquaculture products.